 It is true that customer service exists at every turn, but the part that I’ve noticed is trickiest is at the very end of the transaction, specifically if someone is unhappy.

-When customers are unhappy, or issues are presented, many small business owners struggle with how to handle it… because they struggle with enforcing their policies.
+When customers are unhappy, or issues are presented, many small business owners struggle with how to handle it… because they struggle with enforcing their guilt-free business policies.

 It happens most often surrounding returns, refunds, and exchanges.